Nasal Surgery & Contouring

 Age may also be a consideration.
 Dr. Guy prefers not to operate on teenagers until after they’ve completed their growth spurt-around 14 or 15 for girls, a bit later for boys.
 It’s important to consider teenagers’ social and emotional adjustment, too, and to make sure it’s what they, and not their parents, really want.

 Reshape nose by reducing or increasing size, removing hump, changing shape of tip or bridge, narrowing span of nostrils, or changing angle between nose and upper lip.
 May also relieve some breathing problems.
 (May be covered by insurance.)

 1 to 2 hours or more.

 Infection.
+Post-operative bleeding which could require return to surgery.
 Small burst blood vessels resulting in tiny, permanent red spots.
 Incomplete improvement, requiring additional surgery.

 Duration of Results:

 In your initial consultation, Dr. Guy will ask what you’d like your nose to look like, evaluate the structure of your nose and face, and discuss the possibilities with you.
 She will also explain the factors that can influence the procedure and the results.
 These factors include the structure of your nasal bones and cartilage, the shape of your face, the thickness of your skin, your age, and your expectations.